 Babies should be referred directly to the Universal Neonatal Hearing Screening Program:

-- if they have cranio-facial abnormalities that might imply abnormal anatomy of the central neurological pathways, eg., major deformities, hydrocephalus
+- Cranio-facial abnormalities that might imply abnormal anatomy of the central neurological pathways or auditory pathway, for example:

-- with conditions that necessarily impede hearing, eg., atresia of the external auditory meatus
+- Conditions that necessarily impede hearing e.g. atresia of the external auditory meatus

 These infants have such a high risk of hearing impairment that they require full audiological assessment rather than screening.
 Referral to the UNHS audiologists is made by the hospital midwife or dedicated UNHS screener.